acasaccia/bem-test/README.md

-# pokemon-network-care
+# An introduction to BEM naming convention

-A tiny application to test the BEM naming convention
+pokemon-network-care a tiny application to test the BEM naming convention

 ---